This post is also available in: PortuguĂŞs

 Find out more about the history and legends of Alberobello in this article.

-You might want to spend the night in one of the trulli houses.
-Otherwise check more options here.
+Tip: A cool thing, if you want to extend your visit to Alberobello, is to spend the night in one of the trulli houses.

 Cisternino – the place to eat